-This year the Consortium conducted the grant renewal process for 2013-14.
+This year the Consortium conducted the third year grant renewal process for 2014-15.
 This included:

-- Development and utilization of a single joint web-based grant application; - > Joint due date for submission of all applications; - Coordinated process for review of the applications and notification of applicants of milestones.
+- Utilization of a single joint web-based grant application; - Joint due date for submission of all applications; - Coordinated process for review of the applications and notification of applicants of milestones.